zer0def/nginxinc-kubernetes-ingress/docs/content/installation/nic-images/using-the-jwt-token-docker-secret.md

     name: nginx-plus-ingress
 ```

-The `imagePullSecrets` and `containers.image` lines represent the Kubernetes secret, as well as the registry and version of the NGINX Ingress Controller we are going to deploy.
+The `imagePullSecrets` and `containers.image` lines represent the Kubernetes secret, as well as the registry and version of NGINX Ingress Controller we are going to deploy.

 ---